TonyMarkham/rusty-openweathermap/README.md

-﻿# Weather CLI
+﻿# Weather App

-A command-line tool written in Rust that provides current weather information for a specified location using OpenWeatherMap API.
-The application supports both CLI and WebAssembly environments.
+A Rust-based application that provides current weather information for a specified location using OpenWeatherMap API.
+The application supports both CLI and web-based interfaces, allowing users to access weather data through their preferred method.

 ## Features